When can Expected Score be used?

 Scottish Golf and all affiliated golf clubs will be able to monitor the use of “hole not attempted” by a player through score entry back to the Scottish Golf CDH.
 All players are reminded, if they are unable to complete a round of golf, they must ...

-• How to add a players score in Clubhouse
+• How to apply a Penalty Score